linode/docs/docs/guides/development/javascript/using-nodejs-typescript-and-expressjs/index.md

 - Great community support so that help is always available.
 - A vast array of libraries to use for web development.
 - Ease of adding special effects to web pages.
-- Client side development that reduces page load time so the user doesn’t get tired of waiting.
+- Client side development that reduces page load time so the user doesn't get tired of waiting.
 - Good compatibility with other programming languages.
 - The use of the Document Object Model (DOM) to make complex development tasks simpler.
 - Native browser support so that code compilation isn’t needed.